 The United States-Canada Great Lakes Water Quality Agreement (Annex 2 of the 1987 Protocol) defines AOCs as "geographic areas that fail to meet the general or specific objectives of the agreement where such failure has caused or is likely to cause impairment of beneficial use of the areas ability to support aquatic life."
 In short, an AOC is an area that is suffering degradation of environmental resources.
-In 1988, the International Joint Commission identified 43 specific locations in the Great Lakes where action was needed to control and cleanup pollution.
+In 1988, the International Joint Commission identified forty-three specific locations in the Great Lakes where action was needed to control and cleanup pollution.
 The St. Clair River is one of these areas, known as an Area of Concern.
 The St. Clair River was listed as an Area of Concern because of significant historical pollution problems.
 Thirty years later, the St. Clair River still remains an Area of Concern.

 The St. Clair River branches into several channels near its mouth at Lake St. Clair, creating a broad delta region.
 The Area of Concern (AOC) includes these important wetlands from St. Johns Marsh on the west (near Anchor Bay) to the north shore of Mitchell's Bay in Ontario.
+See the AOC boundary map from the U.S. Environmental Protection Agency on the page 4-13.